mirinkinen/minimal-process/development-process.md

 From the viewpoint of software architecture, our software needs to be modular for us to easily change individual modules without affecting the rest of the system.
 This can achieved by following good design and coding practices like [SOLID](https://en.wikipedia.org/wiki/SOLID).

-From the viewpoint of writing code, we need robust versioning control system, like [git](https://git-scm.com/), which makes it easy to travel back in time in code changes.
+From the viewpoint of writing code, we need robust versioning control system, like [git](https://git-scm.com/), which makes it easier to handle concurrent work done by multiple developers with a possiblity to travel back in time when we need to.

 ## User Stories